 A cricketing holiday which created a little bit of history

 In the Summer of 1926, a number of friends assembled in the village of Colwall near Malvern to amuse themselves by playing some cricket together.
+According to a Frank Keating article in the Guardian in 2002:

 The start of this popular tradition led to the founding of the Women’s Cricket Association*.
 The first official Cricket Week was held in Colwall in 1927, and became an annual Festival of Women’s Cricket for players from all levels taking part.
 In 1928, 48 players took part.
 Colwall residents provided B&B accommodation and cricket grounds in a wide radius of Colwall were used.
 In every peacetime year since, women cricketers gather for the opportunity of a get-together and to play the national summer sport.